meribold/git-snap/readme.md

 | exists       | exists | exists |                         | :heavy_check_mark: (added to snapshots branch)                   |
 | exists       | exists | exists | exists                  | :heavy_check_mark: (already there)                               |

 Most of these shouldn't be surprising.
-The ones that might be are emphasized.
-To
-summarize:
+To summarize:

 *   If the file doesn't exist in the working tree then it doesn't go into the snapshot commit.
-*   If the file exists but isn't staged then it doesn't go into the snapshot commit .
+*   If the file exists but isn't staged then it doesn't go into the snapshot commit.
 *   If the file exists in both the working tree and the index then it goes into the snapshot commit.